drkoster/vcmi-HOMM3-trimui-smart-pro/README.md

 Before you start check the following:
 - [ ] Purchase a license at GOG for HOMM3 complete editon
 - [ ] 3GB of free storage on SDcard
-- [ ] (Optional but highly recommended) Have Crossmix for trimui installed
+- [ ] (Optional but highly recommended) Have Crossmix for Trimui installed
 - [ ] Have portmaster up to date (Start portmaster and allow updates)

 <!-- GETTING STARTED -->
 ## Getting started

-Follow the below steps 1 by 1 and enjoy Heroes of Might and Magic 3 complete edition on the Trimui Smart pro.
+Follow the below steps 1 by 1 and enjoy Heroes of Might and Magic 3 complete edition on the Trimui Smart Pro.

 ### Step 1) Install VCMI
 Start portmaster and install VCMI by kloptops.
 Once done, exit portmaster and power off your Trimui Smart Pro.<br/>